yactouat/pips_channel_personal-website_webapp/README.md

 app' is deployed on Vercel, creating a PR should allow for previewing; watch out for the root directory of the app' and the preset configuration of the Vercel app' when you set up the project

+thanks to the Vercel API, you can also trigger builds programmatically

 ## contribution guidelines

 dear past, present, and future contributors, you have my many thanks, but please follow these guidelines: